-Sorbonne University Abu Dhabi welcomes exchange students from Sorbonne Université for either one or two semesters on a yearly basis.
+Sorbonne University Abu Dhabi welcomes exchange students from Sorbonne Université and other partners for either one or two semesters on a yearly basis.
 Exchange students join Sorbonne University Abu Dhabi in order to learn more about the UAE and its heritage, as well as to communicate with students from various backgrounds and learn more about different cultures.

-The exchange programme is also open to SUAD students in L2 and L3 or at the Postgraduate level where you can spend a semester at Sorbonne Université in Paris.
-To be eligible, you must have completed at least 1 year of studies at SUAD and have received a minimum average of 12/20 the previous semester.
+The exchange programme is also open to SUAD students in L2 and L3 or at the Postgraduate level where you can spend a semester or more at Sorbonne Université in Paris or at other partner university.
+To be eligible to exchange to Sorbonne Université in Paris, you must have completed at least 1 year of studies at SUAD and have received a minimum average of 12/20 the previous semester.
 Students who have a semester in debt or who are AJAC are not eligible.
 The approval of your Head of Department is also needed.
 Application forms for an exchange semester in Paris can be obtained from the Admissions office.

 Payment of tuition fees as well as the administrative and academic registration are completed at the home university, while courses are attended in the host university.